jdutama99/CoverLetterAI/README.md

 # CoverLetterAI

-This is a cover letter AI application
+This is a cover letter AI application that utilizes Next.js, AuthO, Stripe and MongoDB